furkankarlidag/IFS_Expense_App/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

-## Backend API Repository

-To set up and run the backend services, please refer to the [IFS_Expenses_API-Net repository](https://github.com/furkankarlidag/IFS_Expenses_API-Net).
-Follow the instructions in the repository to get the API running.